 St Peter’s College welcomes applications from qualified young people of all conditions and walks of life.
 Institutions flourish where diversity is celebrated, and the inclusive and all-embracing learning environment at St Peter’s should be an option for consideration by all talented young people.

-Our Schools Liaison Officer is responsible for working with young people in the United Kingdom and those who influence and encourage them to ensure that this message is heard.
+Our Schools Liaison Officer is Jacqui Dearden.
+She is responsible for working with young people in the United Kingdom and those who influence and encourage them to ensure that this message is heard.

 T +44 (0)1865 614699